 Outside of the biggest events, the waterfront promenade is also a draw, with views over the Savannah River.
 If you don’t feel like walking, you can take a free historic streetcar up and down the mile-long street, or a free ferry over to Hutchinson Island.

-Many of Savannah’s biggest hotels are located on or near to River Street, where there is also a concentration of restaurants and bars – popular with pub crawlers or for an evening riverside drink – and the sort of shops you will want if you are looking to buy a souvenir of your trip or a gift to take back home.
+Many of Savannah’s biggest hotels are located on or near to River Street, where there is also a concentration of restaurants and late-night bars – popular with pub crawlers or for an evening riverside drink – and the sort of shops you will want if you are looking to buy a souvenir of your trip or a gift to take back home.

 Oglethorpe Bench Early in 1733, a group of colonizers led by James Oglethorpe landed at a spot beneath a high bluff on the Savannah River, chosen as the site for their new settlement.
 A place just to the west of present-day City Hall, on Bay Street, is believed to be where Oglethorpe pitched his tent on that first night.
 In 1906, the Georgia Society of Colonial Dames placed a bench to commemorate the spot.